piano35-edb/barman-docs-rewrite/docs/backing_up/rsync_ssh.md

 !!!IMPORTANT
     You won't be able to start a backup if WAL is not being correctly archived to Barman, either through the archiver or the `streaming_archiver`.

-To check if the server configuration is valid you can use the `barman check` command:
+To check if the server configuration is valid, you can use the `barman check` command:
 ```bash
 barman@backup\$ barman check pg
 ```